kh4rg0sh/kh4rg0sh.github.io/content/ctf_writeups/2024/b01lers CTF 2024/_index.md

 sidebar:
   open: true
 ---
+I participated with InfoSecIITR and we ended up on the 6th position.
 This post shall contain the writeups for the challenges that I solved.

 ## Writeups
 ### Cryptography
 1. <a href="./choose-the-param">Choose the Param</a>
 2. <a href="./half-big-rsa">Half Big RSA</a>
-3. <a href="./shamir-for-dummies>
+3. <a href="./shamir-for-dummies">Shamir for dummies</a>